 Like elsewhere in America, most people in Crystal Lake use a private automobile to get to work.
 But notably, a substantial number of Crystal Lake‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 The most common language spoken in Crystal Lake is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Polish.